The Eye Master Collection, $39 Ulta

 I’ve purchased so many different cheaper brush sets in the past, and nothing even comes close to this quality.
 And really, it’s actually more affordable than similar brush sets from other brands.
 I couldn’t recommend it more.

 Jaclyn Hill, herself, teaches you what brushes to use for what.
 If you need more guidance, it’s an exceptional video (no matter what brand of brushes you use).
-VIDEO Final Thoughts
+Final Thoughts

 Since the emergence of visual social media, makeup has reached unbelievable heights.
 Everyone and their mom can learn professional makeup techniques with the right tools and resources.